Skip to main content

 When comparison is active:

-• On metric cards: A "vs. prev. avg" line appears below the main value, showing the average from comparison periods with a green or red percentage delta
+• On metric cards (Overview tab): A "vs. prev. avg" line appears below the main value, showing the average from comparison periods with a green or red percentage delta

-• On trend charts: A dashed grey line overlays the chart, showing the averaged revenue or appointment count from the comparison periods
+• On trend charts: A dashed grey line overlays the chart, showing the averaged revenue or appointment count from the comparison periods.
+The comparison period is highlighted with a light grey background tint, and a dotted vertical line marks the boundary between comparison and current data

 Look Ahead (Forecast)